polterguy/polterguy.github.io/tutorials/database-crud/index.md

 <iframe width="560" height="315" style="position:absolute; top:0; left:0; width:100%; height:100%;" src="https://www.youtube.com/embed/mv9MNnoP9-s" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-As you can see in the above video, what Magic does for us, is to provide us with a starting point, from where we can modify the code, to have it do whatever we want it to do for us.
+What Magic just did for us in the above video was providing us with a starting point, from where we can modify the code afterwards.
 However, in order to modify the code, we'll need to understand it.
-So let us walk through it step by step, starting out with creating our database, ending up with an understanding of the code, allowing us to modify it as we see fit.
-So let us create our database first.
+So let us walk through it step by step, starting out with the creation of our database, ending up with an understanding of the Hyperlambda code that Magic produced for us.

 ## Creating your database